Are you a newcomer who is about to give birth or have just given birth to your child? You may have some of the following

 Yes.
 According to the Citizenship Act, a person born in Canada is considered a Canadian citizen.
 However, it is important to note that while the child is a citizen, this does not automatically bestow citizenship upon the parents.

 Other questions about citizenship?
 Read: See if you may be a citizen

 Is it necessary to register my child’s birth?

 Manitoba law requires the birth of each child born in Manitoba to be recorded in the provincial vital event registry.
 Also, your child will not be able to get a birth certificate if you do not register him/her.
-The birth certificate is an important document required to apply for government programs, passport, social security card, driver’s license and other government-issued identification, or enrollment at the school.
+The birth certificate is an important document required to apply for government programs, passport, Social Insurance Number (SIN), driver’s license and other government-issued identification, or enrollment at the school.

 How do I register my child?

 If you gave birth in a hospital/health facility: